Thank you for your interest in Beaufort County Community College. Our primary goal is to make your educational experience as satisfying as possible.

 Placement testing may be waived under the following conditions:

-· The student has taken the SAT with Critical Reading, Mathematics, and Writing scores at or above 450 each or the ACT with a composite score of 18 or higher.
+ˇ The student has taken the SAT with Critical Reading, Mathematics, and Writing scores at or above 500 each or the ACT English score of 18 and ACT Math score of 22 or higher.

 Placement test, SAT, and ACT scores are valid for five (5) years from the date of the test.
 Students may retest twice within a calendar year on all or part of the placement tests.
 To make an appointment for placement testing, please call 252-940-6237.